The world watched as LinkedIn grew from a networking platform to a one-stop solution for job seekers.

-Networking isn't how many people you know, it's how many people know you.
+Networking is not about how many people you know; it is about how many people know you.

-LinkedIn is the leading social networking site for professionals, with a focus on their education and work history and professional interests.
+LinkedIn is the leading social networking site for professionals.
+It focuses on their educational qualifications, work history, and professional interests.

-An average linkedin account offers a multiverse of features:
+An average LinkedIn account offers a multitude of features including:

-- Post your resume online and manage the information that’s publicly available about you as a professional.
+- Post your resume online and manage your public information.

-- Create and join online professional networking groups by industry, location, age, and educational background.
+- Build connections: you can create and join professional online networking groups based on industry, age, location, and educational background.

-- Discover inside connections that help unlock the hidden job market
+- Discover inside connections to help unlock the hidden job market.

-- Post public messages—status which are typically professional in nature.
+- Post public messages and status of a professional nature.

 - Create and collaborate on projects, gather data, share files, and solve